pkboom/introduction_to_ml_with_python/Singular_Value_Decomposition.md

 <image src="Eigendecomposition.webp" width="400">

-Now in each term of the eigendecomposition equation $$u_iu_i^Tx$$ gives a new vector which is the orthogonal projection of x onto ui.
-Then this vector is multiplied by λi.
-Since λi is a scalar, multiplying it by a vector, only changes the magnitude of that vector, not its direction.

 If you have a symmetric matrix, you can use the eigendecomposition method to approximate it with other matrices.
-You can use SVD to do the same with a non-symmetric matrix.
+You can use SVD(Single Value Decomposition) to do the same with a non-symmetric matrix.

-It is important to note that if we have a symmetric matrix, the SVD equation is simplified into the eigendecomposition equation.